HarommelRabbid/LifeLua/README.md

 ```
 mkdir build && cd build && cmake .. && make
 ```
+## To do
+* Audio & video support
+* 3D support with shading, shadows & reflections
+* More shape drawing functions, such as drawing arches and gradient lines
+* Adhoc support, and maybe PSN support as well
+* Fix & finish the Camera Import dialog
+* SHA512 support
+* USB support maybe
 ## Credits
 * HENkaku by Team Molecule
 * TheFloW's VitaShell for SHA1 hashing